code4me/4me-sdk-graphql-dotnet/README.md

 ```
 The `ID` filtering allows you to search for an object based on its unique ID.
 When using the `ID` filter, any additional filters and view selections will be ignored.
-It is recommended to use the ID filter instead of the `.Filter(PersonField.ID, FilterOperator.Equals, "")` approach, as it provides an average response time improvement of approximately 15%.
+It is recommended to use the ID filter instead of the `.Filter(PersonFilter.ID, FilterOperator.Equals, "")` approach, as it provides an average response time improvement of approximately 15%.

 ```csharp
 PersonQuery query = new PersonQuery()